What is managed retreat?

 Justice concerns

 There are two main concerns here.
 First, HMGP eligibility requires that repairs would cost more than 50% of pre-disaster value.
 Secondly, in some cases, the owner may choose to rebuild if alterations are made.
 But these can be very expensive thereby forcing homeowners to accept the “voluntary” buy-out.
 Both issues lead to low-income households more likely to accept the buy-out than wealthier households, enhancing social inequity.
-The method to choose which homes to acquire is often based on cost-benefit analysis (CBA) which in itself promotes inequality.
-Wealthier neighborhoods have more “value” (benefits) than poorer neighborhoods.
+3 The method to choose which homes to acquire is often based on cost-benefit analysis (CBA) which in itself promotes inequality.
+Wealthier neighbourhoods have more “value” (benefits) than poorer neighbourhoods.
 Therefore, flood protection is more likely to occur in richer areas, leaving the poorer areas vulnerable and more likely to retreat [6].
-For example, a project in Cedar Rapids (Iowa) to build levees to protect low-value houses was rejected due to the benefits of protection not outweighing the costs of construction [13].
+For example, a project in Cedar Rapids (Iowa) to build levees to protect low-value houses was rejected due to the benefits of protection not outweighing the costs of construction [14].

 But, since lower-income groups are most vulnerable to floods, not relocating them specifically may also be considered to exacerbate inequalities.
 CBA avoids the necessary discussions and justice should be considered explicitly in such programs [6].